GaoangLiu/GaoangLiu.github.io/_drafts/2021/vim_skills.md

 |`gU}`| change to uppercase util the end of paragraph|
 |`gU5j`| change 5 lines below to upper case|
 |`gU5k`| change 5 lines above to upper case|

+# Visual select

+- `Vap`: select around the current paragraph
+- `V35G`: select current line up to line 35

+## Pattern search
+For example, `v / f o o` will select from your current position to the next instance of "foo."
+If you actually wanted to expand to the next instance of "foo,", for example, just press `n` to expand selection to the next instance, and so on.

+# Comment / Uncomment
+## To comment out a block
+1. press `esc` (to leave editing or other mode)
+2. hit `ctrl+v` (visual block mode, not `v`)
+3. use the `↑/↓` arrow keys to select lines you want
+4. `shift+i` (capital I)
+5. insert the text you want, e.g. `#`
+6. press `esc` twice.

+## To uncomment block
+1. press `esc` (to leave editing or other mode)
+2. hit `ctrl+v` (visual block mode, not `v`)
+3. use the `↑/↓` arrow keys to select lines you want
+4. press `d` or `x` to delete characters

+refer to [so:quick way to comment/uncomment](https://stackoverflow.com/questions/1676632/whats-a-quick-way-to-comment-uncomment-lines-in-vim) for more solutions.